kjkoster/despi-m02-rust/readme.md

 In this tutorial I try to not just show the code, but also explain how to read data sheets and board schematics.
 Those provide authoritative information that you need during programming.
-For example, we will see how the schematic shows us whether a LED is active-low or active-high and what pins each board peripheral is connected to, or what pull-up and pull-down values you need on your pins.
+For example, we will see how the schematic shows us whether a LED is active-low or active-high, which pins each board peripheral is connected to, or what pull-up and pull-down values you need on your pins.

 I use Mac OS X. The examples and screenshots work on my computer, but you may have to adapt them slightly to fit you operating system.